 What is the SCCM Client Health?

-The first step is to understand what is client health!
+The first step is to understand Client Health.
 SCCM Client Health refers to the state of the core client components.
-When the SCCM core client components and dependant Windows components are not active and functioning, the SCCM client is NOT healthy.
-The core components will vary depending on the features (or agents) that have been enabled for your SCCM infra.
+When the SCCM core client components and dependant Windows components are inactive and functioning, the SCCM client is NOT healthy.

 SCCM Client Health Issues Assessment?

-The SCCM client health assessment is intended to provide an analysis of SCCM client functionality.
+The SCCM client health assessment is intended to analyze SCCM client functionality.
 This assessment helps you to identify unhealthy clients.
-This process also helps to understand the cause of the client health issues in your environment.

 - \Monitoring\Overview\Client Status\Client Activity